QiMeng-Team/QiMeng-GEMM/README.md

 If the GEMM dimension you want to generate is not in the files within the config directory, you can visit [QiMeng-Tools](http://1.94.237.163:7860/) to generate it.

+The tool's workflow is as follows: 1.
+Receive user input; 2.
+Generate code using QiMeng-GEMM; 3.
+Verify results on the RISC-V platform.
+Due to potential hallucinations in LLMs, multiple code generations and verifications on the RISC-V platform may be required to ensure code correctness.